The title of the organisation shall be “THE MIDLAND HAMSTER CLUB”, which may be abbreviated to “MHC”.

 (d) Supplying the NHC Journal Editor with regular (monthly) news of interest to the membership, for inclusion in every issue of the NHC Journal.

 (e) Supplying every full member of the Club with a copy of the current NHC Journal (a maximum of one per membership).

-(f) Ensuring that each Club membership receives a copy of the NHC Handbook and the Southern Hamster Club Constitution on joining the Club, or as soon after as possible.
+(f) Ensuring that each Club membership receives a copy of the NHC Handbook and the Midland Hamster Club Constitution on joining the Club, or as soon after as possible.

 (g) Informing all Club members of any forthcoming general meetings (including the AGM) at least forty-two days prior to any such meeting, calling for any items to be placed on the agenda for that meeting and, in the case of the AGM, nominations for office where necessary.
 The Secretary shall despatch a copy of the agenda to every membership not later than fourteen days prior to such a meeting.

 (h) The Secretary should be one of the Club’s delegates to the NHC.

 (a) Having charge of all monies belonging to the Club, except for the petty cash which the Secretary requires for Club duties.